-CCFs are incorporated into proxy measurements through a calibration equation (Fig. 1), which provides a quantitative representation of the relative influence of each causal factor that contributes to the measured property.
-Using the calibration, researchers can account for the influence of CCFs and produce an estimate of the phenomenon in question.
-However, the extent to which calibrations identify and address CCFs differs greatly between proxies and proxy applications.
+CCFs are incorporated into proxy measurements through a calibration equation (Fig. 2), which provides a quantitative representation of the relative influence of each causal factor that contributes to the measured property.
+Using the calibration, researchers can effectively remove the influence of CCFs, and produce an estimate of the phenomenon in question.
+However, the extent to which calibrations identify and address CCFs differs greatly between different proxies.

-We place proxy measurements along a spectrum that can illustrate the diversity of how proxies relate to CCFs (Fig. 2a).
+We place proxy measurements along a spectrum that can illustrate the diversity of how proxies relate to CCFs (Fig. 3a).
 Controlled measurements, with all CCFs known and controlled for (e.g., mercury thermometer), occupy one end of the spectrum.
-On the other end of the spectrum are proxy measures that are not (yet) calibrated to directly account for their CCFs such that only a correlation is proposed (correlation-constrained proxy; see the "Glossary of terms"), carrying uncertainty regarding the nature and precise causal influence of associated CCFs.
-Between the two ends of the spectrum are proxies that have a calibration that accounts for the CCFs' influence on the measurement
+On the other end of the spectrum are proxy measures that have yet to be calibrated in a way that accounts for their CCFs, such that only a correlation is proposed (correlation-constrained proxy; see glossary of terms), carrying high uncertainty in what CCFs there are and/or their precise causal influence.
+In between the two ends of the spectrum are proxies which have a calibration that accounts for the CCFs' influence on the measurement output, and are accompanied by a quantitative measurement (observation-constrained proxy) or quantitative inference (inference-constrained proxy) of those CCFs (Fig. 3a; see glossary of terms).
+By situating any measurement along this spectrum, one can assess how much the measured value is affected by something other than the property in question (i.e., the potential uncertainty, Fig. 3b, see below) such as $\delta^{18}O{H2O}$ instead of temperature.